Specialist in Education

 - Minimum of three years of teaching experience

 Upon completion of the program of study, students completing the EdS program in Early Childhood Education will have advanced knowledge, skills, and dispositions of:

-- evaluate and implement curriculum theory, developmentally appropriate instructional strategies, and assessments methods and techniques for diverse learners, their learning styles, and their environments supported by contemporary theory and research (teaching, scholarship);
+- developmentally appropriate instructional strategies for diverse learners, their learning styles, and their environments (teaching);

-- employ problem solving resources, skills, and techniques necessary for ethical decision making in early childhood environments (scholarship & professionalism); and
+- problem solving resources, skills, and techniques necessary for ethical decision making in early childhood environments (scholarship & professionalism);

-- select and use variety of technological resources for instruction, management, media development, and problem solving (to include online teaching and learning) (teaching).
+- technological resources for instruction, management, media development, and problem solving (to include online teaching and learning) (teaching).

 Additional Program Requirements